1. Home

 Location: Shinkan 3FL Exhibition Room 5, 7-7-6 Minato-jima, Naka-machi, Chuo-ku, Kobe, Hyogo

-*Please visit the Bando Kobe Science Museum webpage for details on hours and fees.
+*Please visit the Bando Kobe Science Museum website for details on hours and fees.

 Top